 Under the terms of the 2000 Plan, participating employees accrue funds in an account through payroll deductions during six month offering periods.
 Eligible employees can have up to 10% of their earnings withheld, up to a maximum of \$25,000 annually.
-The funds in this account are applied at the end of such offering periods to purchase ordinary shares at a 15% discount from the closing price of the ordinary shares on (i) the first business day of the offering period or (ii) the last business day of the offering period, whichever closing price is lower.
+The funds in this account are applied at the end of such offering periods to purchase ordinary shares at a 15% discount from the closing price of the ordinary shares on (i) the first business day of the offering period, whichever closing price is lower.
 As of December 31, 2008, participating employees purchased an aggregate of \$4,465 of newly issued ordinary shares, at a weighted-average exercise price of \$7.73.
 This plan was terminated during 2008.

-The amounts of consideration received from participating employees for the years ended December 31, 2008 and 2007 were \$35 and \$55, respectively.
+The amount of consideration received from participating employees for the year ended December 31, 2008 was \$35.
 As noted above, this plan was terminated during 2008.

 Subsequent to December 31, 2006, the Company decided to suspend the 2000 Plan until the Company was in compliance with SEC regulations to issue shares and allowed employees to withdraw funds owed to them by the plan.
 In accordance with SFAS No. 123(R), the 2000 Plan is compensatory, and as such, results in recognition of compensation costs.
 As noted above, this plan was terminated during 2008.
-For the years ended December 31, 2008 and 2007, the Company recognized \$6 and \$10, respectively, of compensation expenses in connection with the 2000 Plan.
+For the year ended December 31, 2008 the Company recognized \$6 of compensation expenses in connection with the 2000 Plan.

-NOTE 17: - INCOME TAXES
+NOTE 18: - INCOME TAXES